ccleberg/cmc.pub/content/blog/2022-12-23-alpine-desktop.md

 rc-service networking restart
 ```

-My Wi-Fi interface would receive an IP address from the router, but it
+My Wi-Fi interface would receive an IP address from the router, but it could not
-could not ping anything in the network.
-To solve the Wi-Fi issues, I
+ping anything in the network.
+To solve the Wi-Fi issues, I originally upgraded
-originally upgraded to Alpine\'s `edge` repositories, which
+to Alpine's `edge` repositories, which was unnecessary.
-was unnecessary.

-Really, the solution was to enable the
+Really, the solution was to enable the `NameResolvingService=resolvconf` in
-`NameResolvingService=resolvconf` in
 `/etc/iwd/main.conf`.

 ```sh